godarklight/concorde/ReadmeConcorde-jbsim.txt

 - "ICE"   : engine and wing anti-icing expected.
 - "INS"   : INS not aligned, or in failure.
 - "INT"   : intake without hydraulics.
-- "PFC"   : flight control channel on green or mechanical.
+- "PFC"   : electrical failure, or no green or blue hydraulics.
 - "PRESS" : pressurization failure, no air conditioning.
 - "THROT" : throttle failure.